fingerprintjs/fingerprintjs-android/README.md

 The library operates with two entities.

-1. `deviceId` - is a random and unique device identifier.
+1. `deviceId` - is a unique device identifier.

 Can be used by developers to identify devices to deliver personalized content, detect suspicious activity, and perform fraud detection.
 Internally it will use Google Service Framework ID if it's available and ANDROID_ID, if GSF ID is not available.